 Covid-19 (Coronavirus) Update

-As healthcare providers, we take our duty of care seriously.
+Following the recent announcement regarding Lockdown in January 2021, we can confirm we will remain open for all our eyecare services.
 We are regularly updating our policies to ensure we are compliant with Public Health England guidelines, and going further in our cautious approach to ensure we can balance our role during this pandemic and our duty to our patients and staff during these uncertain times.

-Following guidance from our regulatory bodies, we are now safely operating at a reduced service, prioritising patients with eye health or visual concerns.
-We are continuing to take calls, as we have been throughout the lock down, and will book appointments for patients where required.
-As you would expect, everything is a little different now, but we’re committed to making sure we provide our normal high-quality service and eye wear as efficiently as possible.
+Following guidance from our regulatory bodies, we are now safely operating at full service, prioritising patients with eye health or visual concerns – and seeing all patients by appointment only.
+As you would expect, everything is a little different now, but we’re committed to making sure we provide our normal high-quality service and eyewear as efficiently as possible.
 Please see the details below on how we’re keeping you and our staff safe as we work through your visual needs.

 We wish all our patients the best of health and well being.